Adult degree handbook

 Evaluation of Instruction

-Student evaluation of instruction is coordinated through the Office of Adult and Graduate Studies.
-Students will be given opportunity to evaluate courses on forms distributed through this office at the end of each module.
-The evaluation forms are distributed in class and class time is used for students to complete them.
-They are then to be returned to the Office of Adult and Graduate Studies for review.
+Student evaluation of instruction is coordinated through the Degree Completion Office.
+Students will be given opportunity to evaluate courses online.
 They will be tabulated by the registrar's office and a report will be given to each instructor with an evaluation summary for each course as well as a summary for all courses taught by all faculty.
 No reports will be given to faculty until grades are turned in.

-Prior to enrolling in courses for needed additional credits, you should contact the Office of Adult and Graduate Studies to ensure that the course(s) selected meet Bluffton University requirements and to complete the Advanced Approval of Work form.
-You are responsible for having transcripts of grades and credits earned at other institutions forwarded to the Office of Adult and Graduate Studies, Bluffton University, 1 University Drive, Bluffton, OH 45817-2104.
+Prior to enrolling in courses for needed additional credits, you should contact the Degree Completion Office to ensure that the course(s) selected meet Bluffton University requirements and to complete the Advanced Approval of Work form.
+You are responsible for having transcripts of grades and credits earned at other institutions forwarded to the Degree Completion Office, Bluffton University, 1 University Drive, Bluffton, OH 45817-2104.

 Credit by examination